formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 ### 7﻿.
 Gather more than Accurate Data

-Have you ever been in a situation where you thought - “If only I knew, how they would respond to this, I could ask them that!"
+Have you ever been in a situation where you thought - **If only I knew, how they would respond to this, I could ask them that!**

 * Would they get bored?
 * Will they complete the form?